hhariri/hhariri.github.io/_posts/2016-01-23-publish-from-webstorm.md

 <br/>
 <br/>
 And that's where my [plugin](https://github.com/hhariri/leanpub-plugin) comes in.
-Given I've been working extensively with Leanpub recently (soon to be revealed, and no it's not what you think), I wrote a simple plugin that uses Leanpub's API to generate previews, as well as publish directly from WebStorm*
+Given I've been working extensively with Leanpub recently (soon to be revealed, and no it's not what you think), I wrote a simple plugin that uses Leanpub's API to generate previews (as well as publish) directly from WebStorm*
 <br/>
 <br/>
 To use it, install the plugin and configure the API and slug, which can be obtained from your [Leanpub author dashboard](https://leanpub.com/author_dashboard/settings)